luciotato/golang-notes/OOP.md

 A ***golang-Interface*** is ***a class with no fields and ONLY VIRTUAL methods***.

-The definition of *interface* in Golang is designed tom complement the *structs*.
-This is a very important "symbiotic" relationship in golang. *Interfaces* fits perfectly with *structs*.
+The *interface* in Golang is designed to complement *structs*.
+This is a very important "symbiotic" relationship in golang. *Interface* fits perfectly with *structs*.

 You have in Golang:
 >***Structs:  *** classes, with fields, ALL NON-VIRTUAL methods